Königssee bobsleigh, luge, and skeleton track: History

 Track renovation was done during the rest of 2010.
 At the end of March 2010, the Turbodrom Kreisel turn caught fire following some welding work and was badly damaged.
 Renovation of the refrigeration plant was carried out in December 2010 with ammonia being pumped in on the 18th.
 Olympic champion Felix Loch made the first run on the luge part of the track on the 23rd in time for the World Cup event on 5–6 January 2011.
 The renovation was also done for the 2011 FIBT World Championships that took place in late February.

 In 2021, the track was severely damaged by the flooding across Europe.
-According to BSD (German Bobsleigh and Luge Association) President Thomas Schwab, it was take until October 2022 before the track will return to competition status.
+According to BSD (German Bobsleigh and Luge Association) President Thomas Schwab, it would take until October 2022 before the track will return to competition status.
 There was no ammonia refrigeration leak though to the piping being shut off to the end of the season.

+On April 22, 2024, work began on the reconstruction of the bobsleigh, luge, and skeleton track with the dismantling of the men's luge start as well as the damaged track segments down to curve 5.
+The construction phase of the bedload dosing barrier, ammonia and long-distance lines will start in October 2024 and repair work on the Bobstart building in early 2025.

+The artificial track at Königssee was scheduled to reopen in November 2025, with FIL and IBSF World Cups being hosted again starting with the 2025/2026 season.
+In addition, on June 15, 2024, at the congress in Lake Placid, the FIL awarded the 2028 Luge World Championships to the track at Königssee.